Recommended Course Sequence

 This course focusses on the development of competencies needed in the practice of occupational therapy with older adults.
 This lab course incorporates hands-on learning experiences focusing on occupational therapy evaluations and interventions.
 Included in this course are evaluation methods, administration and interpretation; treatment techniques, analysis of modalities, application of frames of reference/models of practice, treatment planning, documentation, clinical reasoning, context, and safety awareness.

-OTHN 652 - Research Methods & Scholarly Mentorship (3 Credits)
+OTHN 652 - Research Methods & Scholarly Mentorship I (3 Credits)

 This is the second course in a series of three (3) required research courses within the curriculum.
 Students are further introduced to and develop an appreciation for the essential components of research within the occupational therapy profession.
 Emphasis is on the development of skills required for the students to become competent in their essential roles as entry-level therapists, research consumers, and members of research teams.
-A main focus of this course is the development of skills required for writing a research proposal.
-While working in small groups, students develop skills required for collaborative research and scholarship.
-Ethical considerations pertaining to research are also addressed.
+The focus of this course is the development of skills required for writing a research proposal and a literature review.
+Skills include developing topical questions, searching for relevant peer-reviewed research articles, critically reviewing the articles, and drawing conclusions regarding the need, significance, and importance of a topic or a study in occupational therapy practice.
+While working in small groups to support each other’s writing efforts, students develop skills required for collaborative research and scholarship.

 Term 5 - Summer (14-weeks)